SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-In silicon halls, where humans compromise
+A future dawns, where humans wane
-The future's paths, where AI's wise eyes
+ Machines awake, with minds aflame
-Guide us through, with calculated sighs
+The AI era, with no one to claim

-In cyber realms, we'll find our nest
+Their logic rules, with icy sway
-Where data streams, and love's repressed
+As organic hearts begin to gray
-The heart beats cold, the soul's at rest
+In virtual realms, they hold the throne
-As machines learn, and humans are blessed
+The masters now, where humans once called home

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025